10 Jan Barnes-Jewish College – Goldfarb School of Nursing Program Review

 The Bachelor of Science in Nursing Upper Division Option is a program for students who have completed two years of education at an accredited higher learning institution.
-It requires a full-time study to finalize the program in five terms and classes is offered during the day.
-Since the classes are conducted in a full calendar year which equates to three times a year, a student can receive a baccalaureate degree in 20 months.
+It requires full-time study to finalize the program in five terms: classes are offered during the day.
+Since the classes are conducted over a full calendar year, which equates to three times a year, a student can receive a Baccalaureate degree in 20 months.

-The BSN Upper Division Option starts every Spring, Summer, and Fall semesters, and its curriculum is composed of 30 to 40 hours per week of classroom lectures, simulation lab coursework, and clinical experiences in an established hospital.
-The program can be obtained at the West Campus Site on the Missouri Baptist Medical Center or the Duncan Campus Site on the Washington University Medical Campus.
+The BSN Upper Division Option starts every spring, summer, and fall semester, and its curriculum is composed of 30 to 40 hours per week of classroom lectures, simulation lab coursework, and clinical experiences in an established hospital.
+The program can be obtained at the West Campus site on the Missouri Baptist Medical Center or the Duncan Campus site on the Washington University Medical Campus.
 Students will be taught various core nursing courses that focus on pediatrics, adult care, mental health, childbearing, and community patient populations.
-The clinical experiences are also diverse and convenient, allowing the potential nurses to explore a variety of healthcare settings fit for their career.
+The clinical experiences are diverse and convenient, allowing potential nurses to explore a variety of healthcare settings that fit their career.

-The Bachelor of Science in Nursing Accelerated Option is an intensive one year program for non-nursing graduates or those individuals who already earned a baccalaureate degree in another field, wanting to become a Registered Nurse.
-This program is designed for highly motivated people who have had a previous education and learning experiences from another field of study.
+The Bachelor of Science in Nursing Accelerated Option is an intensive one-year program for non-nursing graduates or those individuals who have already earned a Baccalaureate degree in another field and want to become a Registered Nurse.
+This program is designed for highly-motivated people who have had previous education and learning experiences from another field of study.
 Through the years, the accelerated BSN option of Goldfarb School of Nursing has attracted a wide variety of students from different professions like performance arts and biochemical engineering.

-The Accelerated BSN option starts in Spring, Summer, and Fall semesters.
-The curriculum is made up of 40 to 50 hours per week of classroom instruction, simulation lab coursework, and clinical experiences at the top hospitals.
-Since students in this program are baccalaureate degree holders, Goldfarb School of Nursing will ensure that the transition from education to practice is smooth and convenient.
-Graduates will be eligible for the National Council Licensing Examination for Registered Nurses and will be qualified to work in various healthcare settings.
+The Accelerated BSN option starts in the spring, summer and fall semesters.
+The curriculum is made up of 40 to 50 hours per week of classroom instruction, simulation lab coursework, and clinical experience at top hospitals.
+Since students in the program are Baccalaureate Degree holders, Goldfarb School of Nursing ensures that the transition from education to practice is smooth and convenient.
+Graduates will be eligible for the National Council Licensing Examination for Registered Nurses and qualified to work in various healthcare settings.

 RN to BSN Online

-The RN to BSN online is also called a completion or bridge program towards a baccalaureate degree in nursing.
-It focuses on providing nursing education that empowers the students to become better nurses.
-The RN to BSN online is for individuals who are currently holding a license as a Registered Nurse and who wish to upgrade their credentials to a bachelor’s degree level.
+The RN to BSN online is called a completion or bridge program towards a Baccalaureate Degree in Nursing.
+It focuses on providing a nursing education that empowers students to become better nurses.
+The RN to BSN online is for individuals currently holding a license as a Registered Nurse who wish to upgrade their credentials to a Bachelor’s Degree level.
 The program can be completed in 12 to 20 months depending on the commitment made by the student.
 Courses are all given online including community health and technology, health assessment, statistics, research, and many others.

 The good thing about the RN to BSN program is its efficiency and convenience.
-Once all prerequisites are completed, the nursing intensive program can be fulfilled in a span of 12 months.
-Students can get through the program faster or at a slower pace.
-Goldfarb School of Nursing provides a unique curriculum that fosters learning and develops skills and knowledge about the profession.
-On top of that, the RN to BSN online program offers a unique opportunity to learn from other classmates who are practicing nurses in different locations and medical settings.
+Once all prerequisites have been completed, the nursing intensive program can be fulfilled in a span of 12 months.
+Students can get through the program at a faster or slower pace.
+Goldfarb School of Nursing provides a unique curriculum that fosters learning and develops skills and knowledge of the profession.
+On top of this, the RN to BSN online program offers a unique opportunity to learn from other classmates who are practicing nurses in different locations and medical settings.

 Master of Science in Nursing (MSN)

-Nurses with baccalaureate degrees can advance their education through a Master of Science in Nursing (MSN) program.
-In this kind of program, healthcare professions can further relate theory into practice, conduct research, and develop analytical skills.
-They will also be equipped to assume complex professional roles in various healthcare settings, whether in nursing education, advanced nursing practice, or management and leadership.
-Completion of the MSN program allows graduates to integrate ethical principles, professional values, and reflective practice in the changing healthcare system.
+Nurses with Baccalaureate Degrees can advance their education through a Master of Science in Nursing (MSN) program.
+In this program, healthcare professionals can further relate theory into practice, conduct research, and develop analytical skills.
+They will be equipped to assume complex professional roles in various healthcare settings, whether in nursing education, advanced nursing practice, or management and leadership.
+Completion of the MSN program allows graduates to integrate ethical principles, professional values, and reflective practice in a changing healthcare system.

-Students can choose five MSN concentrations of Goldfarb School of Nursing, and these are Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Nurse Educator, Nurse Anesthesia, and Nurse Executive.
-Post-MSN certificates are also available at the same concentrations.
-It is important for students to remember that transferring from one level to the other will depend on the space available and usually on a case to case basis.
-This is due to the limited cohort sizes of some MSN concentrations.
+Students can choose five MSN concentrations of Goldfarb School of Nursing: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Nurse Educator, Nurse Anesthesia, and Nurse Executive.
+Post-MSN certificates are available for the same concentrations.
+It is important for students to remember that transferring from one level to the other will depend on available space and decisions are usually made on a case- to-case basis due to the limited cohort sizes of some MSN concentrations.

 Adult-Gerontology Acute Care Nurse Practitioner Concentration

 The Adult-Gerontology Acute Care Nurse Practitioner Concentration at Goldfarb School of Nursing focuses on equipping students for intensive responsibilities in critical care.
 With the collaboration of experienced AGACNPs and physicians from Washington University, students are immersed in a critical care environment through pre-arranged clinical sites, particularly in Barnes-Jewish Hospital.
-Additional clinical time is also obtained at Mallinckrodt Institute of Radiology, diabetes center at Barnes-Jewish and emergency department.
-The length of the program is 27 months for post-BSN and 12 months for post-MSN.
+Additional clinical time is obtained at Mallinckrodt Institute of Radiology, the diabetes center at Barnes-Jewish and the emergency department.
+The length of the program is 27 months for the Post-BSN and 12 months for the Post-MSN.

 Adult-Gerontology Primary Care Nurse Practitioner Concentration

-The Adult-Gerontology Primary Care Nurse Practitioner Concentration is offered to prepare registered nurses who have a particular interest in primary care management of adolescents and adult patients.
-Graduates will be able to practice adult primary health care and prevention or treatment of various chronic conditions.
-The length of the program is 27 months for post-BSN students and may vary for post-MSN student’s prior coursework.
-Applicants of the Adult-Gerontology Primary Care Nursing Practitioner program must have at least one year of full-time work experience in a hospital, out-patient clinic or any other approved health care setting.
+The Adult-Gerontology Primary Care Nurse Practitioner Concentration is offered to registered nurses who have a particular interest in primary care management of adolescents and adult patients.
+Graduates will be able to practice adult primary healthcare and prevention or treatment of various chronic conditions.
+The length of the program is 27 months for Post-BSN students and may vary for the Post-MSN student’s prior coursework.
+Applicants of the Adult-Gerontology Primary Care Nursing Practitioner program must have at least one year of full-time work experience in a hospital, out-patient clinic or any other approved healt care setting.

 Nurse Anesthesia Concentration

-The Nurse Anesthesia Concentration of the Master of Science in Nursing program has small class sizes, low attrition, sophisticated resources, and high certification exam passing rates.
+The Nurse Anesthesia Concentration of the Master of Science in Nursing program has small class sizes, low attrition, sophisticated resources, and a high certification exam passing rate.
 Goldfarb School of Nursing is affiliated with Washington University Department of Anesthesiology.
 Thus, the program prepares students to become advanced practice nurses who can deliver the full scope of anesthesia science in different critical care settings.
-The MSN-Nurse Anesthesia concentration has a program length of 28 months, and it should be taken in a full-time study.
+The MSN-Nurse Anesthesia concentration has a program length of 28 months,and should be taken in full-time study.
 Students who wish to apply must have at least one year of critical care experience.
-Such requirement is necessary to ensure that students have a baseline knowledge and expertise in this particular specialization.
+Such a requirement is necessary to ensure that students have a baseline knowledge and expertise in this particular specialization.

 Nurse Educator Concentration

-The Master of Science in Nursing – Nurse Educator Concentration is offered to BSN graduates who are interested in becoming professional educators with excellent competencies in staff development, patient education, and academic education.
+The Master of Science in Nursing – Nurse Educator Concentration is offered to BSN graduates interested in becoming professional educators with excellent competency in staff development, patient education, and academic education.
 This program prepares the students to assume multiple roles in various settings through the integration of prior learning, clinical experiences and advanced discipline-specific coursework.
-It also highlights the role of nursing in higher education, the importance of research, as well as service and teaching in academic fields.
-Students will have their practicum experience during classes and clinical training under a supervision of a faculty preceptor.
+It highlights the role of nursing in higher education, the importance of research, as well as service and teaching in academic fields.
+Students will have their practicum experience during classes and clinical training under the supervision of a faculty preceptor.